pcengines/pcengines.github.io/_posts/2020-09-29-PC-Engines-Firmware-v4-12-0-5.md

 3. There were added small corrections to handle ECC with more precision.

-4. OS Presseds have been differed between the platforms.
+4. OS Preseeds have been differed between the platforms.

-5. There has been added config for 10 pin TPM as a module.
+5. There has been added a config for 10 pin TPM as a module.

 ## Binaries